-As last year just ended (thank God!) and brand new, unspoiled days stretch before us (if God wills), how would you like to start the New Year in a way that can improve your marriage?
+As the year ends (thank God!) and brand new, unspoiled days stretch before us (if God wills), how would you like to start the New Year in a way that can improve your marriage?
 How about doing something proactive so you are purposefully traveling your New Year journey TOGETHER?

 “In geography class you may have learned about continental drift, where huge ‘plates’ of earth move slowly in opposite directions.
 The same thing happens in a lot of marriages, very subtly.
 How can you keep from drifting?
 By talking regularly, setting mutual goals for your marriage, planning the future together, playing together, cultivating shared interests and fanning the flame of romance.”
 (Louis McBurney)